-Thankfully, we have our fair share of affordably priced lok lok places in Singapore, some with queues stretching on for an hour.
-As Singaporeans, we know that the queue never lies when it comes to good food.
+If wolfing down lok lok at 12am is your kinda fun, you should be thankful that we have our fair share of affordably priced local lok lok places, some with queues stretching on for an hour.
+After all, the queue never lies when it comes to good food.

-Keep an empty stomach before heading down to these popular lok lok spots in Singapore, because we know it’ll be hard to resist the urge to stuff yourself silly while thinking “just one last stick.”
+Keep your stomach empty before heading down to these 12 popular lok lok spots in Singapore, because we know it’ll be hard to resist the urge to stuff yourself silly while thinking “just one last stick.”

 DLLM Lok Lok

-DLLM is a stall popular for having all their lok lok priced at just S$1 — all skewers, no matter the ingredients.
+DLLM Lok Lok is popular for having all their lok lok priced at just S$1 — all skewers, no matter the ingredients.
 What makes this an even more popular late-night haunt is the fact that they open till 4am!

 When it comes to lok lok, more is always better.
-So, we’re sure many people will be fans of Zao Lek Lok Lok‘s buffet spread of skewers which you can dig into for just S$22 on Thursdays and S$25 on Fridays & Saturdays.
+So, we’re sure many people will be fans of A.K Zai Lok Lok‘s all-you-can-eat buffet spread for just S$19.90++.

 Fei Zhu Lok Lok

 You can trust Fei Zhu Lok Lok to give you one of the most authentic JB lok lok experiences in Singapore.
-This relatively new lok lok stall was opened by 2 young friends who just missed their JB lok lok that much.
+Opened by two young friends who just missed their JB lok lok that much.

-Besides pricing all the sticks at S$1, they also serve sauces such as their Belacan, Thai Sweet Chilli, and Fei Zhu Lok Lok’s special Homemade Sauce.
-Carb lovers can also get some Shiok Rice (S$1) with a healthy topping of their special sauce.
+Aside from their lok lok, which is priced from S$1, they also serve sauces such as their Belacan and special homemade Shiok Sauce, as well as Mini Rice Bowls at their Jurong outlet.
+Carb lovers can also get some Shiok Rice (S$1) or Shiok Mee (S$1) with a generous topping of their special sauce.

 You’ve probably had conveyor belt sushi before, but have you had conveyor belt lok lok?
-This conveyor belt hotpot joint at Chinatown doesn’t only sell hotpot but also lok lok, all sent through a conveyor system.
+This conveyor belt hotpot joint in Chinatown, Steamov, doesn’t only sell hotpot but also lok lok, all sent through a conveyor system.